bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-6-methods-references.rst

       {
           // Create a Date object with your friend's birthday date

-          // Create a Friend object with a friend's name, phonenumber, and birthday
+          // Create a Friend object with a friend's name and birthday

           // Create a Date object with today's date